FlorianTseng/FlorianTseng.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 [Accelerating Multi-Objective Collaborative Optimization of Doped Thermoelectric Materials via Artificial Intelligence](https://arxiv.org/abs/2504.08258)

+**Abstract**: The thermoelectric performance of materials exhibits complex nonlinear dependencies on both elemental types and their proportions, rendering traditional trial-and-error approaches inefficient and time-consuming for material discovery.
+In this work, we present a deep learning model capable of accurately predicting thermoelectric properties of doped materials directly from their chemical formulas, achieving state-of-the-art performance.
+To enhance interpretability, we further incorporate sensitivity analysis techniques to elucidate how physical descriptors affect the thermoelectric figure of merit ($zT$).
+Moreover, we establish a coupled framework that integrates a surrogate model with a multi-objective genetic algorithm to efficiently explore the vast compositional space for high-performance candidates.
+Experimental validation confirms the discovery of a novel thermoelectric material with superior $zT$ values in the medium-temperature regime.

 **Yuxuan Zeng**, Wenhao Xie, Wei Cao\*, Tan Peng, Yue Hou, Ziyu Wang\*, Jing Shi